sergepaulc/Machine-Learning-for-Finance/README.md

 ## A few samples of models

-This repository includes a few examples of models developed in Python using scikit-learn
+This repository includes a few examples of models developed in Python using scikit-learn:

 - Bank_reconciliation
 - Matching_PO_to_Bills